 - Turn the meat in natural bread crumbs (no spices added).

-- In a pan heat the clarified butter or oil; fry the hamburgers on medium heat for 3-4 minutes each side.
+- In a pan heat the clarified butter or oil.

-Serve them warm with a potato salad, French Fries or fried potatoes and a mixed green salad.
+Serve them warm or cold potato salad, some like to serve it with French Fries or fried potatoes, and a mixed green salad.